 In this post, we share everything you need to know about taking an Alaska cruise on the Celebrity Eclipse cruise ship.

-The cruise departs from Vancouver and sails north to the magnificent Hubbard Glacier in Alaska (pictured above), said to be the largest tidewater glacier in North America.
-It’s a 7 night cruise that includes land visits to Icy Strait Point, Juneau and Ketchikan before returning to Vancouver.
+This cruise departs from Vancouver and sails north to the magnificent Hubbard Glacier in Alaska (pictured above), the largest tidewater glacier in North America.
+It’s a 7 night cruise that includes visits to Icy Strait Point, Juneau and Ketchikan before returning to Vancouver.

-This is a long post with several photos from our time aboard the Celebrity Eclipse cruise ship.
+This is a very long blog post with lots of photos from our time aboard the Celebrity Eclipse cruise ship.
 Use the table of contents below to skip ahead to a specific topic of interest.

 Alaska Cruise on the Celebrity Eclipse